 Not to be confused with the Lake Rotoiti in the South Island, the North Island’s Lake Rotoiti is another stunning scene near Rotorua.
 While the lake is actually connected to Lake Rotorua via the Ohau Channel, it feels like a world of its own, especially when you join one of the many kayaking, paddleboarding and sailing tours on the lake.
 These tours take you to the lake’s hidden glowworm caves and hot pools.
-Learn more in the 10 Best Things to Do in Rotorua.
+Learn more about how to experience the lake in the 10 Best Things to Do in Rotorua.

 Location: Access along State Highway 33 and 30 near Rotorua.

 Admittedly, Lake Mangamahoe is a manmade lake, but still provides a picturesque picnic, walking and cycling area in Taranaki.
 The lake is surrounded by 262ha (647 acres) of forest.
 On a clear day, you’ll get gorgeous views of the volcanic cone of Mt Taranaki beyond the lake.

 Location: Access from Junction Road and Plantation Road near New Plymouth.

 Ok, this is the last lake near Rotorua we are mentioning!
 Lake Rotomahana is a unique experience for those who visit it thanks to its geothermal cliffs venting with steam.
 Located just south of Mt Tarawera, the lake was formed after the 1886 eruption.
 The eruption destroyed the legendary Pink and White Terraces, which were a major tourist attraction in the 19th Century that now lie beneath the lake’s surface.
 The lake can be accessed on a boat cruise at Waimangu Volcanic Valley (see Viator, Tripadvisor or Klook for more info).

 Location: Waimangu Road, just off State Highway 5 near Rotorua.